 Edward “Ned” Johnson III is the founder of the Brookfield Arts Foundation, which is dedicated to purchasing art and lending it to museums.
-Johnson owns and runs Fidelity Investments with his daughter Abigail, and, according to Forbes, his estimated worth is $8.2 billion.
+Johnson owns and runs Fidelity Investments with his daughter Abigail, and, according to Forbes, his estimated worth is $8.6 billion as of 2018.
 He was the anonymous purchaser of an 18th-century Benjamin West altarpiece from a London church for $2.85 million.
-The 2013 sale sparked a controversy when the buyer’s agents applied for a license to export the painting to the United States.
-Johnson donated the work to the Museum of Fine Arts in Boston, where he is an honorary trustee.
+The 2013 sale sparked a controversy in the United Kingdom, since his plan was to export the work to the United States.
+Johnson donated the piece to the Museum of Fine Arts in Boston, where he is an honorary trustee.

 © 2019 ARTnews Media, LLC.
 All Rights Reserved.
 ARTnews® is registered in the U.S. Patent and Trademark Office.